 - A. A regular employee working thirty (30) or more hours a week is eligible for three (3) non-cumulative days of personal business leave to be used each fiscal year if the employee cannot attend to personal business on their own time.
 Personal business days are calculated on a fiscal year basis (July 1 through June 30).
 An employee hired after January 1 shall be eligible for only one (1) personal business day for the balance of the fiscal year.
-Those hired on or after April 1 will not receive personal business leave until July 1. - B. Employees wishing to be excused for personal business leave must have the approval of their supervisor in advance of the Personal Business Leave. - C. Personal business leave will not be allowed the day before or after a holiday, vacation, or sick leave.
-Personal business leave will not be allowed during the last two (2) weeks of employment. - D. Personal business leave shall be taken in 15-minute increments and cannot be used on consecutive workdays. - E. Any of the three (3) personal business days, which are unused each fiscal year, shall be added to the employee's "Unused Personal Business to Sick" balance.
+Those hired on or after April 1 do not receive personal business leave until July 1. - B. Employees wishing to be excused for personal business leave must have the approval of their supervisor in advance of the Personal Business Leave. - C. Personal business leave will not be allowed the day before or after a holiday, vacation, or sick leave.
+Personal business leave will also not be allowed during the last two (2) weeks of employment. - D. Personal Business leave may be taken in 15-minute increments. - E. Every July 1 any unused personal business days you have are converted to sick days.
+These converted sick days are recorded as "Unused Personal Business Days to Sick".
 These days will still be available for use as sick but will not be reported to SURS upon retirement.